sleeptillseven/youngs-tutorial-greek-reader/README.md

 # Young's Tutorial Greek Reader

 A repository for a digitisation effort of _Young's Tutorial Greek Reader_.
+A HTML version is provided [here](https://sleeptillseven.github.io/youngs-tutorial-greek-reader/).

 This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).